Inevitabby/notes/cs2400/markdown/15 - Hashing.md

 2. Change the structure of the hash tale so that each location can represent more than one value.
 	- *(this introduces searching and a whole slew of problems like deleting entries)*

-**Linear Probing**: Resolves collision during hashing by examining consecutive locations in hash table (looping back around if we reach the end)
-- Basically just probing the next location until we find an empty location.
-- If we make it back to the starting location, we know that the table is full.

 **Three Kinds of Locations in a Hash Table**:
 1. Occupied
 	- Location references an entry in the dictionary